nielstholenaar/laravel-multisafepay-client/README.md

-# Laravel bridge package for the MutliSafepay Client.
+# Laravel bridge package for the MultiSafepay Client.

 ## Requirements